holoviz/param/README.md

 example.val1 = 'fab'
 print(example.param.val1.rx().title().rx.value)  # => 'Fab'

-# Reactive expressions aren't constrained to one data type, the source
+# Reactive expressions aren't constrained to one data type; the source
 # value of `cond1` is a string and the resolved value a is boolean.
 cond1 = example.param.val1.rx().startswith('o')
 print(cond1.rx.value)  # => False